johanhaleby/javalin.github.io/pages/plugins/openapi.md

 ```

 ### Server-sent events
-The `app.sse` method for adding a SSE endpoint in Javalin is just a wrapped `app.get` call.
+The `app.sse` method for adding a SSE endpoint in Occurrent is just a wrapped `app.get` call.
 To document your `app.sse` method, you will have to declare a standard `app.get` `Handler` and call the SSE handler manually:

 ```kotlin